timsuchanek/lycheeJS/README.md

 ### 2. Configuration

-- The port range 0-1024 is reserved for root user.
-It is recommended to not run nodejs as root user in order to prevent exploits or remote shell processes.
-You need to allow nodejs to bind those ports in production to serve port 80 successfully without getting an **EACCESS** error.
+- The port range 0-1024 is reserved for root user by default.
+It is NOT recommended to run nodejs as root user in order to prevent exploits or remote shell processes.
+You need to allow nodejs to bind those ports in production to serve port 80 successfully without getting the **EACCESS** error.

 ```bash
 user@box:~$ which node;